 Cady Reporting offers the latest in state-of-the-art realtime reporting, legal video, trial support and conference hosting!

-Have Your Most Pressing Questions About Legal Videography Answered Here
+Your Most Pressing Questions About Legal Videography Answered Here

 What is the purpose of videotaping a deposition, and how is it used in trial?

 Attorneys may elect to videotape a deposition for a variety of reasons.
 One great use is to have the witness testimony available if the witness is unable to testify in court.
-This is especially helpful for expert testimonies, as it saves them time and alleviates any conflicts the expert may have.
+This is especially helpful for expert testimonies, as it saves them time and alleviates any conflicts they may have.

-Having a recorded deposition available beneficial for attorneys to challenge a witness’ story.
+Having a recorded deposition available is beneficial for attorneys to challenge a witness’ story.
 If they say one thing in the deposition, and another in trial, that allows the attorney to poke holes in the opposing counsel’s defense.
 These videos can be reviewed more than once for higher clarity.

 Are deposition videographers certified?

-Some states require deposition videographers to be “authorized to administer an oath, such an a notary, court reporter, bailiff, or another legal professional.
+Some states require deposition videographers to be “authorized to administer an oath,” such an a notary, court reporter, bailiff, or another legal professional.
 Videographers who advertise themselves as “certified” likely acquire the title through purchase or minimal paperwork.
 It has no connection with the government, and does not imbue legal status.

 Can deposition video be used in place of live testimony?